This lists papers appearing in refereed journals. Many of them are final (and extended) versions of conference papers.

 [ToC14] S. Chakraborty, E. Fischer and A. Matsliah, Query complexity lower bounds for

-, Theory of Computing 10 (2014), 551–569 (a preliminary version appeared as [ITCS11]).
+reconstruction of codes, Theory of Computing 10 (2014), 551–569 (a preliminary version appeared as [ITCS11]).

 Local reconstruction, as defined by Saks and Seshadhri, is similar to local decoding, but with one important difference: While in local decoding every bit has to be decoded correctly with some probability, in local reconstruction the random coins are treated globally, with the requirement that with high probability all relevant bits will be correctly decoded at once.